AutoNation (NYSE:AN) Sets New 12-Month High Following Analyst Upgrade

-A number of other research analysts have also recently weighed in on AN.
-Benchmark raised shares of AutoNation from a “hold” rating to a “buy” rating and raised their price objective for the stock from $104.00 to $120.00 in a research note on Thursday.
-Truist raised their price objective on shares of AutoNation from $80.00 to $100.00 in a research note on Wednesday.
-Truist Securities raised their price objective on shares of AutoNation from $80.00 to $100.00 and gave the stock a “hold” rating in a research note on Wednesday.
-Finally, JPMorgan Chase & Co. cut shares of AutoNation from an “overweight” rating to a “neutral” rating and set a $75.00 target price for the company. in a research note on Friday, January 15th.
+Several other analysts also recently weighed in on the company.
+JPMorgan Chase & Co. downgraded AutoNation from an “overweight” rating to a “neutral” rating and set a $75.00 target price for the company. in a research note on Friday, January 15th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and four have assigned a buy rating to the company.
-AutoNation presently has a consensus rating of “Hold” and a consensus target price of $75.30.
+Truist lifted their price target on AutoNation from $80.00 to $100.00 in a research note on Wednesday, April 21st.
+Truist Securities lifted their price target on AutoNation from $80.00 to $100.00 and gave the stock a “hold” rating in a research note on Tuesday.
+Finally, Morgan Stanley lifted their price target on AutoNation from $60.00 to $65.00 and gave the stock an “underweight” rating in a research note on Wednesday.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and four have assigned a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus price target of $79.22.

-In other AutoNation news, Director Robert R. Grusky sold 5,000 shares of AutoNation stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $80.00, for a total value of $400,000.00.
-Following the transaction, the director now owns 53,392 shares in the company, valued at approximately $4,271,360.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Michael J. Jackson sold 101,264 shares of AutoNation stock in a transaction on Friday, February 19th.
-The shares were sold at an average price of $78.28, for a total transaction of $7,926,945.92.
-In the last quarter, insiders sold 190,463 shares of company stock worth $15,322,523.
-2.10% of the stock is owned by company insiders.
+In other AutoNation news, EVP C Coleman Edmunds sold 3,270 shares of AutoNation stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $77.97, for a total value of $254,961.90.
+Also, Director Robert R. Grusky sold 5,000 shares of AutoNation stock in a transaction that occurred on Tuesday, February 16th.
+The stock was sold at an average price of $80.00, for a total transaction of $400,000.00.
+Following the completion of the transaction, the director now owns 53,392 shares in the company, valued at approximately $4,271,360.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 423,995 shares of company stock worth $39,345,459.
+2.10% of the stock is owned by corporate insiders.

-AutoNation (NYSE:AN) last posted its earnings results on Monday, April 19th.
-The company reported $2.79 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.80 by $0.99.
+AutoNation (NYSE:AN) last posted its quarterly earnings data on Monday, April 19th.
+The company reported $2.79 earnings per share for the quarter, topping the consensus estimate of $1.80 by $0.99.
 AutoNation had a net margin of 1.92% and a return on equity of 17.17%.
-The business had revenue of $5.90 billion for the quarter, compared to analyst estimates of $5.03 billion.
-During the same quarter in the previous year, the business posted $0.91 EPS.
-The business’s quarterly revenue was up 26.5% on a year-over-year basis.
-As a group, analysts forecast that AutoNation, Inc. will post 6.73 earnings per share for the current fiscal year.
+The firm had revenue of $5.90 billion for the quarter, compared to analysts’ expectations of $5.03 billion.
+During the same period in the previous year, the company posted $0.91 EPS.
+The company’s quarterly revenue was up 26.5% compared to the same quarter last year.
+As a group, research analysts expect that AutoNation, Inc. will post 6.73 earnings per share for the current year.

 AutoNation, Inc, through its subsidiaries, operates as an automotive retailer in the United States.
 The company operates through three segments: Domestic, Import, and Premium Luxury.
 It offers a range of automotive products and services, including new and used vehicles; and parts and services, such as automotive repair and maintenance, and wholesale parts and collision services.